-In England and Wales, Mavenclad can be prescribed if your MS remains active while taking any one of the DMDs or if you have very active MS (two or more disabling relapses in one year and MRI evidence of new areas of MS activity).
+Mavenclad has been available across the UK since 2017.
+In England, Wales and Northern Ireland, Mavenclad can be prescribed if your MS remains active while taking another DMD or if you have very active MS. This means that you have had two or more disabling relapses in one year and MRI evidence of new areas of MS activity.

 Conception and pregnancy

-Mavenclad should not be used by men or women while they are trying for a family, or in pregnant women.
-In men it could affect the development and quality of your sperm for up to six months after treatment, and in women it could seriously harm your developing baby.
+You must not become pregnant while taking Mavenclad.
+In men, Mavenclad could affect the development and quality of your sperm for up to six months after treatment, and in women it could seriously harm your developing baby.

 Both men and women should use effective contraception for six months after taking Mavenclad to prevent pregnancy.
 If you or your partner become pregnant within six months of your taking Mavenclad contact your neurologist or MS nurse as soon as possible.